11 Ways to Jump Start Your Creativity04 Aug, 20169 minutes

 Put your thoughts onto paper; sometimes the best ideas are the ones you can physically and visually see.
 Start with mind mapping or even allow yourself a creative outlet of doodling and drawing; sometimes your mind just needs to take a break and engage in different thought processes to stop yourself hitting that creative wall.

 10) Unwind by watching funny content.

 Take a break and have a giggle; sometimes you need to stop taking everything so seriously and allow some time out.
 Laughing will put you in a better mood, allowing you to look at tasks with a light-hearted perspective and solve your creativity complications.

 11) Listen to music while you work.

-Listening to music can help you focus on the task in hand and can put you in a better mood and improve your creative thinking.
+Listening to music can help you focus on the task at hand and can put you in a better mood, improving your creative thinking.
 The Mozart Effect theory even suggests that it can improve your intelligence!
-Whilst some music can be rather distracting, calming and ambient music being played in the background should increase processing levels and promote creative thinking.
+While some music can be rather distracting, calming and ambient music being played in the background should increase processing levels and promote creative thinking.